jdroachh/neon_white_leaderboard_parse/README.md

 > **Note on missing entries:** If a player has no entry on a level's leaderboard, that level is skipped in the output.
 This means they either haven't completed the level or haven't submitted a time.

-### Troubleshooting

-If you receive a `SyntaxError` when running the script, it is likely caused by hidden formatting characters being injected during copy/paste from a web page or chat interface.
-To fix this, paste the script into Notepad first to strip formatting, then save as a `.py` file with "Save as type" set to **All Files** and encoding set to **UTF-8**.

 ---

 ## How it works